 The Judge addresses this need by offering a shot payload.
-The .410 bore isn’t a powerhouse, but with the right load—and that is the key—it offers a viable defense option.
+The .410 bore isn’t a powerhouse, but with the right load — and that is the key — it offers a viable defense option.
 Surprisingly, my evaluation indicates the Taurus Judge may be viable for protection against predators at close range as well.
-My test piece is perhaps the most common Judge, a steel frame revolver with a 3.0-inch barrel.
+My test piece is perhaps the most common Judge, a steel-frame revolver with a 3-inch barrel.

-Like all double action revolvers, the Judge is simple to operate.
+Like all double-action revolvers, the Judge is simple to operate.
 Open the cylinder, load the chambers, and press the trigger to fire.
-No slide to rack, and no safety to operate.
+There is no slide to rack and no safety to operate.
 The concept is to allow the shooter to get a fast hit with a load of shot.
-While each individual buckshot pellet doesn’t carry much energy the effect of the loads hitting instantly with several projectiles offers excellent wound potential.
+While each individual buckshot pellet doesn’t carry much energy, the effect of the loads hitting instantly with several projectiles offers excellent wound potential.